laalaguer/video-duplicate-finder/README.md

 # Use

-If your `ffmpeg` and `ffprobe` is in the common system path and can be found by Python, just run:
+If `ffmpeg` and `ffprobe` are in the common system path and can be found by Python, just run:

 ```bash
 # Use